 Whether you call it dressing or stuffing, it is the utmost cornerstone of most Thanksgiving menus so it's important for it to turn out perfect every time.
 Here are some great tips and substitutions for you to try:

 - Adjust the seasonings to suit your taste.
 One thing that most people understand is, the herbs used for dressing vary based on what part of the country you live.
-Some like a lot of sage, some do not.
+Some like a lot of garlic, sage or poultry seasoning and some do not.
 So test it before making it for your family to make sure you add just enough or not to much of your favorite stuffing seasoning.
 This gluten free stuffing recipe is a great starting point as it has a mild blend of the most commonly used stuffing ingredients.

 - To keep your stuffing from being soggy, don's skip drying out the bread.
 In traditional stuffing, it calls for crackers or day old biscuits.
 But you can achieve the same results by toasting the cubes of this Keto bread recipe in the oven.
 The texture really depends on this step.